 Get lost in el Casco Antiguo

 On a square-kilometer basis, Seville’s Casco Antiguo (old town) is probably the most satisfying place in Spain for me, certainly as a photographer.
-And I’m not just talking about must-see attractions like the Catedral de Sevilla and Alcazar de Sevilla, although they’re both more than worth the price of the admission (particularly the alcazar, which for my money is even better than the most famous one in Granada).
+And I’m not just talking about must-see attractions for any Seville itinerary, like the Catedral de Sevilla and Alcazar de Sevilla, although they’re both more than worth the price of the admission (particularly the alcazar, which for my money is even better than the most famous one in Granada).
 I recommend devoting at least a full day to explore Seville’s beating heart..

 Relax in the shade of Las Setas